cjdbarlow/Part-One/medical-gas-supply.md

 ####Pros
 * Cheap
 * Reliable
-* Avoid need for oxygen deliery
+* Avoid need for oxygen delivery

 ####Cons
 * Result in an accumulation of argon when used at low flows on a circle system